 Spinel has graced the crowns of royalty throughout history—including England’s prized crown jewels.
 Nations in Southeast Asia have fought over their possession.
 Their mines, which yielded huge spinel stones—called Balas rubies—were prized territory for whoever emerged as victor.

-You’ll emerge as a fashion victor when you strut into work wearing this spinel, ruby, and garnet statement necklace.
-With the bold look of raw gemstones paired with a delicate 14-karat gold plated chain, you channel the power of the eternal feminine.
+You’ll emerge as a fashion victor when you strut into work wearing this purple ombré statement ring containing spinel.
+With the bold look of raw gemstones paired with a delicate 14-karat gold plated band, you channel the power of the eternal feminine.

 Gem hunters have discovered large deposits of spinel in every continent save Europe.
 Asian miners harvest them in Afghanistan, Cambodia, Myanmar, Nepal, Tadzhikistan, and Thailand.